Follow United Way of South Central Michigan on Facebook for updates and information.

 Review Process

 UWSCMI reviews all KMEG applications to ensure that they meet the eligibility requirements.
-Reviewers use the submitted application materials an the established funding priorities to decide which applications to fund in each round.
-Please note that new applicants are always prioritized in the review process before previous awardees, but previous awardees are eligible to reapply two years after their first award.
+Reviewers use the submitted application materials and the established funding priorities to decide which applications to fund in each round.

 Reporting Process

 Please note that KMEG awardees will need to complete a report within 3 months, to show how they have spent the grant funds.
 These reports will need to include receipts dated after the award date and during the grant period.
 These reports are required due to the nature of the funds that support this program.
+Failure to report will result in an ineligibility of future funding.

 Questions?